lasarobotics/FTCVision/README.md

 1. Clone FTCVision into a clean directory (outside your robot controller app) using the following command: `git clone --depth=1 https://github.com/lasarobotics/ftcvision`.
 2. Open the FTCVision project using Android Studio
 3. Copy your OpModes from your robot controller directory into the appropriate directory within `ftc-robotcontroller`.
 Then, modify the `FtcOpModeRegister` appropriately to add your custom OpModes.
+4. Before running the app for the first time, install the "OpenCV Manager" from the Google Play Store to enable Vision processing.
+5. Run and test the code!
+Let us know if you encounter any difficulties.
-4. You can now write your own custom `VisionOpMode`!
+6. You can now write your own `VisionOpMode`!

 ## Installing into Existing Project